demisto/content/Packs/MergeDictArray/README.md

-Each of entry in an array is merged into the existing array if the keyed-value matches.
+Each entry in an array is merged into the existing array if the keyed-value matches.

 ---
 ## Script Data